 Easy access, constant supply, and perfect viscosity when mixed with good model paints, e.g., Citadel, P3, Vallejo, Scale 75, make saliva the best paint blending medium.
 I would suggest you make sure your paints are non-toxic and you use a clean brush.

-A pot full of clean water would also help, and a handle napkin or tissue paper will also make your life less gross should you choose to use saliva.
+A pot full of clean water would also help (see more fun brush rinsing cups), and a handle napkin or tissue paper will also make your life less gross should you choose to use saliva.
 I use it all the time for painting miniatures.
 Saliva is simply the best!

 17. Make sure your paint is non-toxic